|

 to her friends.

-"Farewell, mellon nín," said Legolas to Aragorn.
+"Farewell, mellon nín," said Legolas

-to Legolas.
-"I apologise, mellon nín, for my earlier
+apologise, mellon nín, for my earlier disapproval.

-disapproval.
 She is happier with you than I have ever seen her."

-"You still care for her," said Legolas, softly and
+"You still care for her," said Legolas, softly, and

 Aragorn smiled.
 "Rest assured, Aragorn, I will take good